cynsky/vessel-trajectory-modeller/README.md

 # vessel-trajectory-modeller
 Trajectory Modelling for Vessel Tracking and Collision Avoidance
 - Author: Xing Yifan (A0105591J)
 - Vessel-Trajectory-Modeller is a python machine learning package which receives large vessel maneuvering datasets from Automated Identification System ([AIS](http://catb.org/gpsd/AIVDM.html#_types_1_2_and_3_position_report_class_a)).
-It makes use of Machine learning techniques for trajectory clustering and it extracts minumum maneuvering distance between pairs of vessels for modelling the interation among the different vessels.
+It makes use of Machine learning techniques for trajectory clustering and it extracts minumum maneuvering distance between pairs of vessels for modelling the interation among the different vessels. **Please cite the papers listed at the end if you use this code**

 - Setup Module Requirements:
   - Python